Extinction rate of continuous state branching processes in critical L\'evy environments: Introduction and main results

-Our aim is to relax the assumption that the branching mechanism is stable and develop an approach that does not rely on the explicit expression of the survival probability in terms of the L\'evy environment.
-Here we focus on the critical case, more precisely in oscillating L\'evy environments satisfying a general condition which is known as Spitzer's condition in fluctuation theory of L\'evy processes (see assumption {\bf (H1)} below).
-Following the point of view of Afanasyev et al. \cite{Afanasyev2005} in the discrete time setting, we study pathwise relationships between the dynamics of the CSBP in random environment and the L\'evy process driving the random environment on the survival event.
+Our aim is to relax the assumption that the branching mechanism is stable, that is to say, we are interested in studying the survival probability for a larger class of branching mechanisms associated to CSBPs in L\'evy environments.
+Here we focus on the critical case, more precisely in oscillating L\'evy environments satisfying the so-called Spitzer's condition which is a well-known assumption in fluctuation theory of L\'evy processes (see assumption {\bf (H1)} below).
+In order to do so, we use two main tools in our arguments: fluctuation theory and the asymptotic behaviour of exponential functionals of L\'evy processes satisfying Spitzer's condition.
+We follow the point of view of Afanasyev et al. \cite{Afanasyev2005} in the discrete time setting, to deduce pathwise relationships between the dynamics of the CSBP in random environment and the L\'evy process driving the random environment on the survival event.
 More precisely, we prove that the survival of the process is strongly related to its survival up to the time when the random environment reaches its running infimum.
 Then, we decompose its paths into two parts, the pre-infimum and post-infimum processes.
 If the process survives until the time when the random environment reaches its running infimum, then it has a positive probability to survive after this time and, consequently, it evolves in a ``favorable'' environment.
 As we will see below, the global picture stays unchanged compared to \cite{Afanasyev2005} but new difficulties arise in the continuous space setting.
-For instance, the state $0$ can be polar and the process might become very close to $0$ but never reach this point.
-The previous situation will be excluded here since we focus on the absorption event.
-Moreover path transformations of the L\'evy environment are needed in order to use martingale arguments.
+In particular, the state $0$ can be polar and the process might become very close to $0$ but never reach this point.
+To focus on the absorption event, we use Grey's condition which guarantees that $0$ is accessible.
+Another difficulty arises at the upper bound for the probability of survival.
+Indeed, in the discrete setting, to bound the probability of survival we can use the fact that the probability that the process survives at times when the environment reaches a local minimum is equal to the probability that the current population size is bigger or equal than 1 at times when the environment reaches a local minimum.
+Then Chebyshev or Markov inequality will help to obtain a suitable upper bound.
+In the continuous setting, this strategy is not helpful.
+In fact, it is suitable to perform good estimates for the probability that the process survives at times when the environment reaches a local minimum.
+In order to do so explicit knowledge of the probability of extinction is required but the latter can only be derived in few cases, even in the case when the environment is fixed.
+When the environment is fixed, good estimates of such probability can be derived when the branching mechanism is regularly varying at $\infty$ with index $\vartheta\in(1,2)$ or possesses a Blumenthal-Getoor index bigger than one.
+In our case, the latter type of estimates cannot be obtained due to the environment as we will explain below.
+So in order to overcome these difficulties, we impose some assumptions on the branching mechanism and on the environment which are not so restrictive.